smokingpun/smokingpun.github.io/_posts/2017-06-23-Content-strategy-startups-drive-growth.md

 ---
 layout: post
-title:  "Problem: We want to grow faster and think good content will help"
+title:  "We want to grow our startup faster and think a content strategy will help"
 date:   2017-06-14
 categories: blog
 metadescription: Learn how content strategy can help solopreneurs, startups and growing businesses drive growth.